-FT S4 Dilemma at Ma Po Boulevard After Action Report (AAR) Advanced Squad Leader scenario
+FT S4 Dilemma at Ma Po Boulevard – Advanced Squad Leader AAR

 It’s September 26 1950, Captain Stanford’s Marine’s fought to clear Ma Po Boulevard.
 Upon meeting a North Korean roadblock at a junction, he had to decide on whether to run straight up and clear the way to Deoksu Palace or to take the right fork and clear that road instead.

 “M26 number B32 in action on a street in Seoul.”
 Mike’s Research

 We have three North Korean (Fanatic) Roadblocks in 3 specified locations.
 The main one is located at the fork of the road, where a 45LL AT Gun gets matched up with 2 medium machine guns and a Pillbox with an ultra wide CA. The North Korean player gets a choice between a second 45LL AT Gun or a 76L ART.
 There are 15 NK squad equivalents of various descriptions, managed by 2 commissars and 2 other leaders.
 They have an ATR, 6 Minefield factors and 2 Fortified Locations.

 Against this the Marines have a forward team of 3 squad equivalents (one being an Assault Engineer with a Smoke Factor of 5).
 This is followed by 10+ squads, a M26A1 Pershing, a M4A3 Tank Dozer and a POA-CWS-H5 Flamethrower tank that I was last playing with in Okinawa scenarios!